jorisvandenbossche/course-python-geospatial/notebooks/visualization-03-cartopy.md

          vmin=2, vmax=30, cbar_kwargs={'shrink': 0.4})
 ```

 ## Add OGC WMS and WMTS services to cartopy

 +++

 A lot of online map services are available, which are capable of providing background layers to a map similar as these are used in online applications.
-The [OGC WMS/WMTS](https://www.ogc.org/standards/wms) are important standards by which a lot of map layers are made available.
+The [OGC WMS/WMTS](https://www.ogc.org/standards/wms) (Web Map Service) are important standards by which a lot of map layers are made available.

-A (non-official, but very comprehensive) list of services is made available by Michel Stuyts, see https://wms.michelstuyts.be.
+A (non-official, but very comprehensive) list of such services for Belgium is made available by Michel Stuyts, see https://wms.michelstuyts.be.
 It is always a matter of finding the correct URL and the `layer_name` for a given service.

 As an example, consider the Orthophoto WMS (provided by the National Geographic Institute):

 - WMS: https://wms.ngi.be/inspire/ortho/service
 - GetCapabilities: https://wms.ngi.be/inspire/ortho/service?REQUEST=GetCapabilities&SERVICE=WMS